-As without them a meal cannot be a balanced meal, we should get to know the difference between fruits and vegetables.
+A meal cannot be a balanced one without vegetables and fruits.
 Fruits and vegetables are parts of plants.
-Fruit is the matured ovary of a flowering plant (angiosperms), which means that it contains seeds.
-Vegetables are the edible plant parts and are grouped according to the part of each plant, such as leaves, stalks, roots, tubers, bulbs and flowers.
-For a common man, it is not difficult to differentiate the two terms, the sweet and succulent produce of a plant is called a fruit and the rest of the edible parts are vegetables.
+Fruit is the matured ovary of a flowering plant (angiosperms).
+There are seeds inside fruits.
+Vegetables are edible plant parts.
+They can be leaves, stalks, roots, tubers, bulbs and flowers.
+For a common man, it is not difficult to differentiate fruits from vegetables.
+Therefore, in simple words, fruit is the sweet and succulent product of a plant while the edible plant parts are vegetables.
 However, botanists may disagree with this generalization.
-According to botanical definition tomatoes, pumpkins, cucumbers, and zucchini are fruits as they contain seeds.
-Fruits and vegetables are part of our daily life; we use them in different forms, either after cooking or in raw form, as salads.
-Fruits and vegetables are a natural sources of vitamins, fibres and many minerals.
-These colourful ingredients make our food not only good looking, but they are also very essential for the proper function of our body.
+According to the botanical definition, tomatoes, pumpkins, cucumbers, and zucchini are fruits as they contain seeds.
+But we consider them vegetables.
+Therefore, this article attempts to discuss the differences between fruits and vegetables according to both scientific and common backgrounds.

 What are Fruits?